guhan/zerotociso/docs/CDN.md

 # Content Delivery Network
 A CDN, or Content Delivery Network, is a geographically distributed network of servers and data centers designed to accelerate and optimize the delivery of web content, including web pages, images, videos, and other resources, to end-users.
 CDNs are widely used to improve the performance, reliability, and availability of online content while reducing the load on the origin server.
-Here's how a CDN works and its key benefits:

 ## How does a CDN work?
 ![CDN](/images/CDN.png)